SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/subscriptions-and-alerts/create-new-alert.md

 ---
-title: Create New Alert
-description: >-
-  This section describes how to create scheduled Alerts for SPDocKit reports.
+description: This section describes how to create scheduled Alerts for SPDocKit reports.
 Alerts are sent after each automatic snapshot, that is snapshot created by the SPDocKit Service.
-author: Iva Novoselic
-date: 17/5/2017
 ---

 # Create New Alert